By Devorah Ostrov

 Kaye's first byline in the magazine was a favorable review of the Small Faces' Ogden's Nut Gone Flake.
 "I did two or three reviews each month and got free records," he enthuses.
 "I was just amazed!"

-She Asked Me If I'd Back Her Up On A Couple Things
+She Asked Me If I'd Back Her Up On A Couple Of Things

 If you believe in fate, Kaye's life is a textbook case.
-On February 10, 1971, in celebration of Bertolt Brecht's birthday, Patti Lee Smith gave her very first poetry reading at St. Mark's Church; she was backed by Kaye on guitar.
+On February 10, 1971, in celebration of Bertolt Brecht's birthday, Patti Lee Smith gave her very first poetry reading at St. Mark's Church and Kaye backed her on guitar.

 |Patti Smith and Raw Power|